vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 - CPU: 1 CPU core minimum.
 For high-performance workloads, more cores are recommended.

 - Disk Space: 2 GB minimum.
+For high-performance workloads, more disk space might be needed.

 - Memory: 1 GB of RAM minimum.
 For high-performance workloads, more memory might be needed.